osburn-sharp/jeckyl/README.md

 thought it could be made more general, which resulted in Jeckyl.

 ## Bugs etc

-One annoying feature is that generated config files do not put the parameters in the same order as they are defined.
-This means that related parameters are scattered across the config file.
-There is no natural solution to this without parsing the class file as a text file to work out the order.
-Need to consider this at some point?

 Details of bugs can be found in {file:Bugs.rdoc}